nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 In addition to checking the files, the script can automatically fix detected issues in-place.
 This mode is enabled by adding the ``--fix`` flag.

+The formatting and tabs checks respect clang-format guards, which mark code blocks that should not be checked.
+Trailing whitespace is always checked regardless of clang-format guards.

 The complete API of the ``check-style-clang-format.py`` script can be obtained with the following command: